 And finally, today—80 years after the release of her first collection of hit records—Sister Rosetta Tharpe is being inducted into Cleveland’s Rock & Roll Hall of Fame as an “Early Influence” in a move that feels almost astonishingly overdue.
 After all, so many of the rock legends that music authorities already acknowledge, from Chuck Berry to Elvis to Johnny Cash to Little Richard, all cite the Sister as one of their earliest inspirations.

 Today I get to feel the honor of knowing that rock and roll was born deep in the pit of the belly and out of the life work of a woman who lived and loved and looked like me.
 Today I want to whisper in the ear of 13-year-old me and I want to tell that girl who felt like loving rock was in some way an affront to her blackness, that loving rock and roll is not a sin but a birthright.
-I want to tell her this story of this woman history forgot for so long and I want let her know that the way she feels rock calling to her very core is just the music beckoning her home.
+I want to tell her this story of this woman history forgot for so long and I want let her know that the way rock calls to her very core is just the music beckoning her home.

 Words by Chaia.